RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

     - Node:2 fails and the slave shard on node:3 is promoted to master.
     - Node:3 fails and the master shard is no longer replicated to the slave shard on the failed node.

-1. If slave HA is enabled, a new slave shard is created on an available node that does not hold the master shard.
+1. If slave HA is enabled, a new slave shard is created on an available node.

-    All of the constraints of shard migration apply, such as [rack-awareness]({{< relref "/rs/concepts/high-availability/rack-zone-awareness.md" >}}).

 1. The data from the master shard is replicated to the new slave shard.

 ## Configuring High Availability for Slave Shards